frarosamilia/GwasWorkflow/README.md

 # GwasWorkflow
-How to manage through Python SNP array data
+How to manage SNP array data through Python workflow